 The Old Mill

-For more than two centuries, The Old Mill has been the beating heart of Pigeon Forge--serving as everything from grist mill to post office to electrical plant.
+For more than two centuries, The Old Mill has been the beating heart of Pigeon Forge--serving as everything from a grist mill to a post office to an electrical plant.
 This community grew up around the mill, which today is still an operating mill as well as a popular destination with two restaurants and shops.

 Revolutionary War veteran Mordecai Lewis trekked from Virginia in 1786 and built a grist mill along what’s now called the Little Pigeon River.
 By 1817, his son-in-law Isaac Love added an iron forge, which later gave the community its name.

 In 1830, the family built the mill you see today.
 The hand-hewn hemlock and oak walls still stand.
 In 1841, the town officially became Pigeon Forge, and the mill served as the community’s first post office.